-- A. Sectional Host School Expenses: Sectional host schools shall receive \$400.00 for hosting.
-The host school shall pay all meet expenses. - B. Contestant Expenses: Neither the IHSA or the local tournament management will assume responsibility for any contestant expenses of any kind.
+- A. GoFan is the official digital ticketing partner of the IHSA State Series and the only digital ticketing option that can be provided in IHSA State Series contests. - B. Sectional Host School Expenses: Sectional host schools shall receive \$400.00 for hosting.
+The host school shall pay all meet expenses. - C. Contestant Expenses: Neither the IHSA or the local tournament management will assume responsibility for any contestant expenses of any kind.